Disclosures

 How long does it take for Upstart to deposit money?

 Upstart loan funds are typically deposited the next business day as long as applicants accept the loan terms and complete all steps before 5 p.m.
-EST on a weekday.
+Eastern on a weekday.
 Otherwise, it often takes two business days.
-Loan funds for education purposes are subject to a three-business-day waiting period.

 Can you pay off an Upstart loan early?